mathiasjakobsen/heroku-buildpack-git-tag/README.md

 # heroku-buildpack-git-tag

-Export the latest `git` tag (grabbed by `git describe --abbrev=0 --tags 2> /dev/null`), from the active branch, to the `GIT_TAG` environment variable for the application to access.
+Exports the latest `git` tag, from the repository, to the `GIT_TAG` environment variable, for the application to access.
 This is useful if you are using Git tags to manage application versioning.

+# Prerequisites

+Environment varibales `GITHUB_REPO` and `GITHUB_TOKEN` must be set in the containers environment.
+The buildpack will fetch these at buildtime, and will fail if not present.

 # Usage

-Add the following to your apps `.buildpacks` file:
+Add the following to your `.buildpacks` file:

 	https://github.com/mathiasjakobsen/heroku-buildpack-git-tag.git